New Zealand

 How does Share Vesting work?

-If you’re here, you’re likely wondering how share vesting works.
-In a nutshell, share vesting is the process by which a company gives its equity to its employees or consultants as a means to keep them with the company for a period of time and incentivize them to reach certain established performance goals.
+Share vesting is when a company gives its equity to its employees or consultants to keep them with the company and incentivize them to reach established performance goals.

-Share vesting means the company gives its shares to an individual upfront and the shares are subject to the company’s right to buy them back.
-These shares are known as “unvested shares”.
-The buyback right extinguishes over time (or upon fulfillment of certain conditions).
+Share vesting means the company gives its shares to an individual upfront, and the shares are subject to the company’s right to repurchase them.

-The shares that are released from the buyback right are known as “vested shares”.
-This mechanism is sometimes known as “reverse vesting”, as opposed to the grant of a share option which is “forward vesting” (check out how a Share Option Plan works by clicking here).
+Shares released from this buyback right are known as vested shares.
+This mechanism is sometimes known as reverse vesting, as opposed to the grant of a share option, which is forward vesting.

-Share vesting enables a senior employee or an important advisor to have equity immediately upon coming on board, but the company still retains control over those shares by way of a right to buy back and, in this way, the company keeps the employee or advisor on board until the end of the vesting period.
-This is how share vesting works.
+Share vesting enables a senior employee or an advisor to have equity immediately upon coming on board.
+However, the company still retains control over those shares by way of a right to buy back, and, in this way, the company keeps the employee or advisor on board until the end of the vesting period.

 Step 1: Check your company’s Articles of Association/Constitution

-Check if the constitutional document of the company restricts the buyback of its own shares.
-If it does, you may build in some appropriate mechanisms in your Share Vesting Agreement, or you may consider another form of rewarding your team (for example a Share Option Plan).
+If it does, you may build in some appropriate mechanisms in your Share Vesting Agreement or consider another form of rewarding your team (for example, a Share Option Plan).

 Step 2: Create a Share Vesting Agreement